niels-slotboom/notes/Submanifolds.typ

   underbrace(R_(theta phi theta phi),=0) + lr((k_(theta theta) k_(phi phi)- underbrace(k_(phi theta),=0) underbrace(k_(phi theta),=0)),size:#35%) = (-r)(-r sin^2 theta) = r^2 sin^2 theta.
 $
 Note that this matches the anticipated @eq8124[result] precisely---we have thus verified the Gauss-Codazzi equation explicitly for a specific example foliation.
 Although this case is geometrically simple, it provides a concrete reference point: the relations between intrinsic curvature, extrinsic curvature, and the ambient geometry is entirely transparent here.
 More intricate ambient spacetimes and foliations will follow the same structure, but without the luxury of vanishing ambient curvature or such straightforward coordinate expressions.
-== Codazzi-Mainardi Equation
-As we remarked before, the Gauss-Codazzi equation allows us to express the tangential contribution to the ambient curvature, $P R(X,Y)Z$, in terms of the intrinsic and extrinsic curvatures of a foliation $Sigma$ (for $X,Y,Z in Gamma(T Sigma)$).
-This leads us to a new question: _what about the normal part, $Q R(X,Y)Z$?
-Can it be expressed in terms of objects related to the foliation as well?_ The answer turns out to be yes---such a relationship between ambient, intrinsic and extrinsic curvature is given by the Codazzi-Mainardi equation, which we derive in this section.
-=== Connection on the Normal Bundle
-=== General Case
-=== Hypersurface Foliation
-=== Example: Foliation of $RR^3 without {0}$ into Spheres

 = ADM Decomposition of the Scalar Ambient Curvature
 In this final section, we apply what we've learned to derive a core result in the ADM formalism, the Hamiltonian formulation of general relativity.
 In this formalism, the foliation parameter of a hypersurface foliation serves as the evolution parameter for the Hamiltonian, with the induced metric (and its conjugate momentum) evolving along it.
 To derive the canonical equations of motion, it is necessary to perform a Legendre transform of the Einstein-Hilbert action,